surya-x/Dank-Memer/README.md

 # Dank-Memer

-An android app which lets you view & share memes among your friends on easy swipes.
+An android app that lets you view & share memes among your friends on easy swipes.
 The app is mainly written in Kotlin and uses the Gradle build system.
 It uses "dankmemes" subreddit to fetch memes.

 ## External Libraries Used